 - What does your mentor or academic advisor recommend?

 College transitionscan be challenging.
 It’s easy to feel overwhelmed by the options, but keep in mind that most schools don’t actually require you to declare a major until their junior year.
 As you gather application materials, be sure to ask about requirements for specific programs of study that you’re interested in pursuing – that way you won’t miss out on any important deadlines!

 College Application Deadlines

-While there’s no singular college application deadline for all schools, most universities expect applications between October and February.
-You can start preparing to apply as early as the summer before your senior year, though.
+We’re often asked the question: when are college applications due?
+While there’s no singular application deadline for college students, most universities expect applications between October and February.
+You can start preparing to apply as early as thesummer before your senior year, though.
 Refer back to this timeline for guidance throughout the process:

 AUGUST – SEPTEMBER